having trouble with this page – will look better soon

 Fixed Wing Training:

-Tuesday evenings from approximately 5pm until dark at the field during the warmer months.
+We have trainers available Mondays, Tuesday and Wednesday evenings by appt.
+At the field during the warmer months.
 Other training times can be established on an individual bases by contacting an instructor and arranging a time to meet.
 The HOME page will show training days if they are scheduled; otherwise click on the contact CONTACT link in the menu above to send a message to an instructor.

 Saturday Mornings 9-12 AM or till the last student is done.
 Individual training can be done by contacting an instructor and setting up a time to train.